zxqj/ff-docs/Ideas.md

 ### *Mid-Season Draft Tool*

-* "all-players-ranked roster-highlighted UI" but modified so that each row allows some extra info to be displayed, including one or more of
+* The Player List UI 1 (Fig. 1), but modified so that each row allows some extra info to be displayed, including one or more of
     * some summary representation of several player ranking measures
     * a small message or number conveying extremely salient contextual information (injured: projected return date, teammate projected return date)